ANALYSIS-Bearish fundamentals, buoyant charts complicate outlook for US stocks

 TECHNICALLY SPEAKING

 The S&P 500 .SPX has traded in a 9.7 percentage point range year-to-date, its narrowest range for comparable periods since 2017.
-With the index now at 4,129.79 and 16% above its October lows, technicians see evidence it can extend its gains.
+With the index now at around 4,133 and about 16% above its October lows, technicians see evidence it can extend its gains.

 "This market is probably going to be stronger than a lot of people think," said Craig Johnson, chief market technician at Piper Sandler.